 Single Board Computer (SBC) The Single Board Computer is a commercial VP-3153) 6U VME card with a Pentium-M4), having 1.6 GHz clock and 1 GB memory.
 The card uses a Universe II5) PCI-VME bridge.
 It has three gigabit-ethernet interfaces, of which two are used, one to connect to the ATLAS control network and the second to the analysis farm, where histograms generated in the ROD are collected.
 Up to 40 MB of internal RAM memory is used to cache the configuration data needed in the pixel detector modules for a complete crate of RODs.
-The configuration data, cached in the SBC memory, are stored of¤ine in an Oracle database6) server.
-The memory is also used as a transfer buffer for the histograms moved from RODs to analysis farm.
+The configuration data, cached in the SBC memory, are stored offline in an Oracle database6) server.
+The memory is also used as a transfer buffer for the histograms moved from the RODs to the analysis farm.

 Trigger, Timing & Control Module (TIM) The TIM is the interface between a ROD crate and the ATLAS trigger system.
-It receives a TTC £bre-link from a Local Trigger Processor (LTP), carrying LHC bunch crossing (BC) and orbit signals, the trigger signals like Level 1 Accept (L1A) and the trigger type, control/synchronisation signals like event counter reset (ECR) and synchronisation (SYN).
+It receives a TTC fibre-link from a Local Trigger Processor (LTP), carrying LHC bunch crossing (BC) and orbit signals, the trigger signals such as the Level 1 Accept (L1A) and the trigger type, and control/synchronisation signals such as the event counter reset (ECR) and the synchronisation (SYN).
 These signal are distributed to the RODs via a custom backplane installed in the lower part of the VME crate.
-On the same backplane the busy signals generated by the RODs go to the TIM.
+On the same backplane, the busy signals generated by the RODs pass to the TIM.
 The TIM makes a collective ROD card Busy and sends a signal to the LTP.
-The LPT on reception of a Busy signal stops the L1A to the detector electronics, thus allowing the front-end and ROD buffers to be emptied.
+The LPT on reception of the Busy signal stops the L1A to the detector electronics, thus allowing the front-end and ROD buffers to be emptied.
 Several features are implemented in the TIM to operate on the trigger signal.
-Programmable delay on distributed triggers, generation of trigger bursts and generation of strobe signals having a £xed delay from a L1A.
-Moreover, the TIM can be used as a local trigger generator with programmable rate.
-This has been very useful for studying ROD and DAQ behaviour on simulated event rates.
+These include programmable delays on distributed triggers, generation of trigger bursts and strobe signals having a fixed delay from a L1A.
+Moreover, the TIM can be used as a local trigger generator with a programmable rate.
+This has been very useful for studying ROD and DAQ behaviour for simulated event rates.